Cadia, New South Wales: History

-The Wiradjuri people are the traditional owners of the land around Cadia, the area now known as the Cadia Valley.
+Wiradjuri people are the traditional owners of the land around Cadia, the area now known as the Cadia Valley.

 In the 1860s, mines were opened on either side of Cadiangullong Creek, which flows through the valley into the Belubula River.
 Cadia developed on its eastern bank, near what became the main crossing of the creek, downstream of the confluence of Cadiangullong Creek with its tributary, Cadia Creek, formerly Rodd's Creek.
 The first phase of copper mining ended in 1868, resuming again at 'Iron Duke,' the hill also known as 'Big Cadia', between 1882 and 1898.From around the start of new copper mining activity, in 1905, the centre of settlement at Cadia moved northward and uphill, toward the underground copper mine workings, at the location known 'Iron Duke', and closer to the road to Orange.
 Chillcott Street became its main street.
 From 1905 to 1917, 5,000 tons of copper metal were obtained from 100,000 tons of ore mined at Cadia.

 From 1918 to 1929, 1,682,000 tons of iron ore was mined at Cadia from a surface deposit at 'Iron Duke'.
 The ore was shipped over a privately operated railway branch line that joined the main line at Spring Hill.
 The railway line ended on the eastern side of the creek.
-Iron ore was carried downhill in skips via an inclined tramway, then across the valley by an aerial ropeway to bins, where it was loaded into rail wagons and sent to Lithgow.
+Iron ore was carried downhill in skips via an inclined tramway, crushed in a steam-driven rock breaker, then transported across the valley by an aerial ropeway to bins, from where it was loaded into rail wagons and sent to Lithgow.